kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic/_index.en.md

 simply copy the default StorageClass, but this is not recommended for production setups unless the default class is using SSDs.

 Use the `--storageclass` parameter for automatically creating the class during installation.
+Currently th efollowing providers are supported:

+- AWS
+- Azure
+- DigitalOcean
+- GCE
+- Hetzner

-It supports automatic creation for AWS, Azure, DigitalOcean, GCE and Hetzner.
-Run the installer with `--help` to see the current list of supported providers.
+Run the installer with `--help` to also see the current list of supported providers.

 If no automatic provisioning is possible, please manually create a StorageClass called `kubermatic-fast`.
 Consult the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters) for more